fillumina/PerformanceTools/README.md

 configured to execute more than one test in parallel).

 ## Usage
-The easier way to use this library is by extending one of its templates.
+The easiest way to use this library is by extending one of its templates.
-Here is an example of a very simple test using a template that increases the iterations at each round until it matches the given performance stability.
+Here is an example of a very simple JUnit test using a template that increases the iterations at each round until it matches the given performance stability.

     public class DivisionByTwoPerformanceTest
             extends JUnitAutoProgressionPerformanceTemplate {

-        // this allows to run the test with some useful output public static void main(final String[] args) {
+        // allows to run the test stand alone with some useful output public static void main(final String[] args) {
             new DivisionByTwoPerformanceTest().testWithIntermediateOutput();
         }